dsavransky/EXOSIMS/documentation/quickstart.rst

 Building Your Own Mission
 ==============================

 This is a brief guide to iteratively building up a simulation script, with comments and sanity checks along the way.
 It touches on only a subset of all possible user settings for the base modules.
-A more complete list is available here: :ref:`userparams`.
+A more complete list is available here: :ref:`arglist`.

 Step 1
 --------